PRL-PRG/dejavuii/docs/plan.md

+# TODO

+- deleting bad projects (single committer, activity for less than 3 mo, not original of anything)
+- distribution of active projects
+- distributions of active projects that have been copied

 # DejaVu II Plan

 The paper should investigate cloning in Javascript in greater depth mainly in the following three areas: